 - None of the established exceptions allow the victim of a crime to intercept conversations;

 - Creating a new exception is the responsibility of the legislature and not the courts; and

 - The defendant’s expectation of privacy is reasonable and acceptable by society.

 The Implications for this Case

 The defendant in the case is currently in prison and he may remain incarcerated through the duration of the new trial.
 When it commences, the taped recordings will not be presented to the jury for consideration.
 The anticipated outcome is questionable, because there was reportedly no DNA or other physical evidence to support the allegations of the accused.
 Without the tapes, the prosecution might not secure another guilty verdict.
-This situation exemplifies the value of an experienced defense attorney.
+This situation exemplifies the value of an experienced defense lawyer.
 The appeals process is challenging and it essentially starts before the initial trial even begins.
-Without the assistance of a capable attorney, a defendant may inadvertently give up certain arguments for appeal.
+Without the assistance of a capable lawyer, a defendant may inadvertently give up certain arguments for appeal.

-If you or a loved one are facing serious criminal charges, our Florida attorneys can help.
+If you or a loved one are facing serious criminal charges, our Florida lawyers can help.
 Contact Ratzan & Faccidomo, LLC today at (305) 330-3905 for a confidential and free consultation.